M1-CHPS/glhpc/docs/lab6.md

 #### c) Measure LLC loads/stores for the blocked version and compare to naive.

 #### d) Measure energy and time for blocked version and compare.

+Modify your `compare-optimizations.sh` script to include the blocked version in the comparisons.

 #### e) Why does blocking reduce LLC misses and energy/time?